PSearch: Search-based Patch Generation in the Era of LLM-based Automated Program Repair: Approach

-To handle edge cases, we design several adjustment strategies.
-For patches that fail to compile, the reward is set to -1.
-For patches that are identical to their parent patch, a penalty coefficient of 0.5 is applied to the original reward.
-Since the scores provided by the LLM fluctuate, we also need to calculate the expected value of $R$.
-As shown in Equation~\ref{Qvalue}, the expected value of $R$ is obtained by sampling the reward $R$ for N (set to 5 in our study) times and calculating the average, which helps balance worst-case and average outcomes.
-The patch $a^{\prime}$ is then encapsulated into a tree node and added to the patch tree.
-Besides, e adopt a self-evaluation strategy, where the same LLM is used for both patch generation and evaluation.
-This design choice reduces computational overhead during the tree search process, and our experimental results indicate that self-evaluation contributes positively to the overall effectiveness of the repair strategy.
+Since the scores provided by the LLM may fluctuate, we further estimate the expected reward of a patch.
+As shown in Equation~\ref{Qvalue}, the expected value of $R$ is obtained by sampling the reward $T$ times (set to 5 in our study) and taking the average, which helps stabilize evaluation and balance occasional noise in LLM judgments.
+The resulting patch $a^{\prime}$ is then encapsulated into a tree node and added to the search structure.
+In addition, we adopt a self-evaluation strategy, where the same LLM is used for both patch generation and evaluation.
+This design choice reduces computational overhead during the search process, and our experimental results indicate that self-evaluation contributes positively to the overall effectiveness of the repair strategy.

 \textbf{Test-as-Judge}.
 This strategy is designed for bug-fixing datasets with sufficient test cases (e.g., ConDefects), where each bug is associated with more than ten test cases that cover a wide range of scenarios and boundary conditions.
-In this case, also supported by prior works~\cite{DBLP:conf/icse/YeMM22,chen2021evaluatinglargelanguagemodels}, we believe that relying on test execution results provides a highly reliable basis for evaluating patch quality.
+In this case, also supported by prior works~\cite{zhang2024appt,DBLP:conf/icse/YeMM22,chen2021evaluatinglargelanguagemodels}, we believe that relying on test execution results provides a highly reliable basis for evaluating patch quality.
 Specifically, as shown in Equation~\ref{reward_equation2}, the reward $R$ is computed as the proportion of passed test cases, representing the test pass rate of the candidate patch: